This post was originally published in 2020, but the concepts still prove to be solid and so true!

 In talking to brides and preparing for their wedding day, I’ve heard all of the above (and more) moments that are anticipated with fear instead of jubilation.

 We all know they have to be taken, right?
 Every single wedding day comes with this section of time where the bride and groom stand up with their immediate family for pretty, formal portraits.
 However!
 We’ve all been a part of (or at least heard the horror stories of) this section of the day and had it been absolute torture.
-Horror stories like, the photographer losing the list, Grandparents gone missing (oh, they left for the reception already?), the photographer not being able to control the groups of people, a parent (or great aunt) taking over and shouting out orders, and the photographer not being able to move seamlessly through groupings are all super common things to hear.
+Horror stories like: the photographer not knowing who should be photographed, Grandparents gone missing (oh, they left for the reception already?), the photographer not being able to control the groups of people, a parent (or great aunt) taking over and shouting out orders, or the photographer not being able to move seamlessly through groupings are all super common things to hear.

 Here are 5 quick tips for making family formal portraits absolutely painless on your wedding day: